 WaTech’s Cloud Virtual Private Network (VPN) service can be used as a backup connectivity solution to the Cloud Highway using the Internet if customers require that level of redundancy.

-The following costs (financial commitments) are the responsibility of each customer, billed from/by the appropriate cloud service provider to the customer directly, and not the responsibility of (nor billed by) WaTech:
+The following costs (financial commitments) are the responsibility of each customer; they are billed directly to the customer from/by the appropriate cloud service provider, and are not the responsibility of (nor billed by) WaTech:

 - Microsoft ExpressRoutes.